|THE PRODUCTION OF COWBOY FILMS|

 (Courtesy of the Robert Webb Family)

-Above, the Hollywood home of Reliable Pictures in the mid 1930s at the corner of Beachwood and Sunset Boulevard.
-Bernard B. Ray and Harry S. Webb were the bosses of Reliable Pictures, and on the sign, you should be able to make out the names of three of Reliable's stars, Tom Tyler, Jack Perrin and Richard Talmadge.
+Above - the Hollywood home of Reliable Pictures circa 1935 at the corner of Beachwood and Sunset Boulevard.
+Bernard B. Ray and Harry S. Webb were the bosses of Reliable Pictures, and on the sign, you might be able to make out the names of three of Reliable's stars - Tom Tyler, Jack Perrin and Richard Talmadge.
 The facilities were torn down in the 1990s, but did serve as soundstages 1 and 2 for Columbia Pictures.

 The overall issues of "cheapness" and "quality" relates specifically to the financial wranglings of that time, and a significant issue was the distribution and showing of the films.
 The distribution was complex, chaotic, and there were many nuances and variables depending on the time period, studio, etc. This dissertation is not meant to be an all-encompassing, in-depth history of the issue, but rather an overview.
 For simplicity sake, I've separated the distribution process into three groupings: